 The responsibility for taking enforcement action lies primarily with the owner of the land concerned.
-Arun District Council only has responsibility for its own land and currently, along with other local authorities in West Sussex, has an agreement with West Sussex County Council (WSCC) whereby the county council undertakes the appropriate steps, including any legal proceedings, to evict any travellers or gypsies from illegally occupying their land.
+We only have responsibility for our own land and currently, along with other local authorities in West Sussex, we have an agreement with West Sussex County Council (WSCC) whereby the county council undertakes the appropriate steps, including any legal proceedings, to evict any travellers or gypsies from illegally occupying their land.

-Gypsies and travellers seen at the side of the road, in a lay-by or parked on the edge of the road/verge are probably on West Sussex County Council Highways land and you should advise the county council directly, who will then investigate the gypsies or travellers presence and take the appropriate legal actions to move them on.
-This also applies to mobile homes parked on the highway where people are staying in them overnight as again, the district council has no jurisdiction over highway land or roads.
+Gypsies and travellers seen at the side of the road, in a lay-by or parked on the edge of the road/verge are probably on West Sussex County Council Highways land and you should advise the county council directly, who will then investigate and take the appropriate legal actions to move them on.
+This also applies to mobile homes parked on the highway where people are staying in them overnight as again, we have no control over highway land or roads.
 Please use West Sussex County Council's form to report such incidences.

-If you see gypsies or travellers parked in a (private) field or open space it is very likely that they do not have the landowner's permission and the landowner will need to take the appropriate legal action through the courts to regain possession of the land.
-Unfortunately where private land is involved Arun District Council is unable to take any action.
+If you see gypsies or travellers parked in a private field or open space it is very likely that they do not have the landowner's permission and the landowner will need to take the appropriate legal action through the courts to regain possession of the land.
+Unfortunately where private land is involved we are unable to take any action.

-The council recognises and accepts that all members of the community have the right to protection under the law and to be protected from nuisance, harassment, discrimination and harm from others and that this right applies equally to travellers and the settled community.
-The council also recognises that people seek to meet their housing needs by a variety of ways, including living in vehicles, but that the supply of authorised sites on which to put those vehicles in Sussex is considerable and accessible.
+We recognise and accept that all members of the community have the right under the law to be protected from nuisance, harassment, discrimination and harm from others and that this right applies equally to travellers and the settled community.
+We also recognise that people seek to meet their housing needs by a variety of ways, including living in vehicles, but that the supply of authorised sites on which to put those vehicles in Sussex is considerable and accessible.
 In addition, there are opportunities for temporary encampment for genuine travellers in locations which can cause minimum disruption to other communities.

-The policies and procedures above apply only where the council is seeking possession of its own land.
-Every unauthorised encampment will be considered in relation to its individual circumstances as set out in the council’s policy and including the size and location of the site, the size of the encampment, the needs of Travellers and those of the settled community affected by the encampment.
+The policies and procedures above apply only where we are seeking possession of our own land.
+Every unauthorised encampment will be considered in relation to its individual circumstances as set out in our policy and including the size and location of the site, the size of the encampment, the needs of travellers and those of the settled community affected by the encampment.

 Advice for private landowners